arduinodiscord/bot-legacy/CONTRIBUTING.md

 | hotfix/     | Community    | Branch for major bug fixes after a release                |

 All PRs must go into the develop branch.
-You may also use edit/ instead of feature/ if the feature only envolves editing docs.
+You may also use edit/ instead of feature/ if the feature only involves editing docs.
 This is not officially part of GitFlow.

 # Contributing